 Visit the ancient city of Byblos

-Byblos (“Jbail” in Arabic) is the famous city in Lebanon that's is not only one of the oldest in the world (dating back to around 8000 BC), it is also the oldest city to be continuously inhabited (people have been living here since 5,000 BC).
+Byblos (“Jbail” in Arabic) is a famous city in Lebanon that's is not only one of the oldest in the world (dating back to around 8000 BC), it is also the oldest city to be continuously inhabited (people have been living here since 5,000 BC).
 The ruins at Byblos are UNESCO listed.
-They include a mix of Phoenician, Roman and Crusader remains.
-The city itself is a thriving pretty fishing port with an ancient harbour, medieval town centre, Crusader-era castle and sandy beaches.
+They include a mix of Phoenician, Roman, and Crusader remains.
+The city itself is a thriving pretty fishing port with an ancient harbor, medieval town center, Crusader-era castle, and sandy beaches.
 It's been a huge touristic draw in Lebanon for decades – attracting the likes of Marlon Brando and Frank Sinatra back in the 60s who would visit on their yachts.
 It also has quite a lively party scene in the old souq.